-Tara has over 5 years of experience in client care, program development and team management.
+Tara has over five years of experience in client care, program development and team management.
 She is a Certified Associate in Project Management with a BD in Industrial Design.
 An immigrant from a single parent household, Tara understands the need to equip girls with the necessary tools to support and achieve their dreams.
 She has worked and volunteered with multiple non-profit organizations.
 Her strong sense of social responsibility has taken her to volunteer in Nicaragua, Ecuador, and Uganda.

 Rochelle de Goias